 No need to register.
 TBF is open to everyone (and FREE thanks to our sponsors).
 Priority seating will be given to teens at all sessions.

 You don’t register for specific author sessions ahead of time.
 Each author presents three times, so you have three chances to get to hear him or her speak.
 Seating preference will be given to teens at all sessions, so if teens are waiting to get into a session and there are adults in seats, the adults will be asked to give up their seats for teens.
 We encourage you to plan session options for the day.
 This way if you don’t get a seat in your first choice, you will have a second choice mapped out.
-The final schedule with a map of the campus will be posted by May 1st on the Schedule page and also under the "For Attendees" tab.
+The final schedule with a map of the festival will be posted by September 15th on the Schedule page and also under the "For Attendees" tab.

 YES!
 And if you buy your books AT TBF, a portion of the sales goes back to TBF.
 It would be great if you wait to buy your books until then.
 You can also bring books you already own to be autographed.
 If you are a teacher or librarian and have a lot of books, depending on the length of the autographing lines, you may be asked to limit the number or go back to the end of the line for additional books.